ng-Classic/ng-classic/packages/localize/schematics/ng-add/README.md

 # @angular-classic/localize schematic for `ng add`

-This schematic will be executed when an Angular ClassicCLI user runs `ng add @angular-classic/localize`.
+This schematic will be executed when an Angular Classic CLI user runs `ng add @angular-classic/localize`.

 It will search their `angular.json` file, and add `types: ["@angular-classic/localize"]` in the TypeScript configuration files of the project.